Join Our Editorial Staff

 Frequently Asked Questions

 What is the commitment?
-We ask that readers and editors commit to commenting on thirty submissions each volume season.
+We ask that editorial staff commit to commenting on thirty submissions each volume season.
 When there are times you are too busy to edit, like during exam period or soccer season, put yourself on the inactive list and then rejoin when you are able.

 Do I need experience?
 Most students who join us are avid readers and/or writers, but we do not expect that you have editing experience.
-We ask that students be open to editing all three genres.
-We accept, poetry, fiction and creative nonfiction.
+We ask that students be open to editing all three genres: poetry, fiction and creative nonfiction.

 What if I know nothing about poetry?
 Worries about low poetry IQ might be the most common concern we hear.
-Our online course offers some short lectures on how to approach each genre and the most common literary devices used to understand the work.
+Our online course will help get you started on how to approach poetry and the most common literary devices used to understand the work.

 Also, check out the blog where editors discuss a range of editing challenges and tips.
 Grace Yue's excellent blog entry "Avoiding Intimidating Yourself" to gain some perspective on how valuable your contribution as a peer editor, with any level of experience, can be.

 What is the editorial schedule?
 There are opportunities for editorial work all year long.
-Our submissions are open from July 1–April 30.
-The month of June is "crunch time" when we make final selections to be published in our annual print volume.
+Our submissions are open from July 1–April 30, but we work through the summer to respond to all submissions and publish our annual magazine.

 Is there opportunity for advancement?
 Yes!
 Meritorious promotion takes into consideration your commitment to the editing process and the skill and thoughtfulness of your editing.
 Each editorial role has different responsibilities, so advancement is also an opportunity to learn new skills.
 We also offer opportunities to write for the blog, serve on our Junior Board, and participate in virtual community events.